Wellness, refined by experience

 A thorough in-home evaluation to identify hazards, recommend modifications, and support your ability to age in place safely and confidently.

-Practical, compassionate training for family members and caregivers so the people in your corner are equipped to support you well.
+Practical, compassionate training for family members and caregivers — so the people in your corner are equipped to support you well.

 Whether you are looking for support for yourself or a loved one, I would love to connect.
 Reach out to schedule a consultation or ask any questions.
+In-person and virtual appointments are available.